SrivatsanViswanathan/react-images-unsplash/README.md

 - React for creating reusable components and help with management of data
 - Context API for state management
 - Axios for fetching data
-- React Query for caching
-- Vite for fast development and optimized production builds
+- Serverless functions for grabbing data from the API

 # Images